Hooklet3d/OdinOne/Parts/OdinOne/Mods/MK1Cooler/Readme.md

 Once the fan is attatched you will be able to access and use it via your slicer or Gcode commands.

-_Note:  Add to your starting script the following:_
+_Note:  Add the following to your starting script:_

 ```
 M107; Turn fan off...